romanyn36/chest_xray_pneumonia_classification_with_cnn/README.md

 ## :white_check_mark: Requirements ##

-Before starting :checkered_flag:, you need to have [MySQL Community Server](https://dev.mysql.com/downloads/mysql/) and [Java](https://www.oracle.com/java/technologies/downloads/) installed.
+Before starting :checkered_flag:, you need to have tensorflow==2.12.0 and all mensioned libraries

 ## :checkered_flag: Starting ##
 first create new environment or work in existing one if requirments satsfied